What You’ll Need

 Login to Fitbit Studio.

-NOTE: You must be logged into Fitbit Studio with the same Fitbit account that you're using on your mobile device.
+NOTE: You must be logged into Fitbit Studio with the same Fitbit account that you're using in the simulator, or on your mobile device.

 2. Create a New Project